 2013.
 Pottery and Economy in Old Kingdom Egypt.
 Leiden: Brill.

-under review.
+In press.
 “Central Taxation during the Old Kingdom.”
 Proceedings of the Harvard-Brill Old Kingdom Conference.

 2011.
 “The Organization and Oversight of Potters in the Old Kingdom,” in Abusir and Saqqara in the Year 2010.
 Edited by Miroslav Bárta.
 Charles University in Prague.

 2011.
 Four entries (“Meidum Bowl,” “Necklaces of beads and amulets,” “New Kingdom bowl containing resin,” and “Pottery group from Qau Tomb 1108”) for the exhibit catalogue Quest for Immortality, The Bolton Collection.

 2008.
 Review of “Abusir V: The Cemeteries of Abusir South” The Journal of the American Research Center in Egypt 44: 203-204.

 Available as a Media resource for the following topics:

 Egyptology, Archaeology, the Ancient Near East, archaeological ceramics, Economic history of the ancient world